cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   a role you can directly call the text options dialog via a click on a button.

 - CrypTool can be installed and used without having administrator access rights.
   Different users at the same PC can have different settings.
-  Details see chapter 4.2.
+  See chapter 4.2 for details.

 - The same menu structure is permanently visible: Items which cannot be clicked for special document types are dynamically made grey.